Create A Use Case Diagram

 (When a machine makes coffee, it must take in water.
 This is an example of include)

-• In a coffee machine warming up is a task that is shared by the use case serve and the maintenance program.
-So draw a new use case and draw two <<include>> dependencies.
+• In a coffee machine, warming up is a task shared by the use case serve and the maintenance program.
+So, draw a new use case and two <<include>> dependencies.

 Use Generalization

-If you have a coffee machine, you might want to support various payment systems: with coins and cards.
+If you have a coffee machine, you might want to support various payment systems with coins and cards.

-In that case you can create a generic use case and two specialized use cases with a generalization to the generic use case.
+In that case, you can create a generic use case and two specialized use cases with a generalization to the generic use case.

 dragon1 use case diagram